TodayDesign/panic-button/README.md

 ## Styling

-Include `panic_style.css` or manually define styling for the following
+Include `panic.css` or manually define styling for the following
 heirarchy:

 ```html